repository-preservation/lcmap-ccdc/docs/faq.rst

 What credentials and keys do I need to run Firebird?
 ----------------------------------------------------

 As an operations environment, Firebird runs Spark in Docker on Mesos and saves it's results to Cassandra.
-The following information is necessary to run Firebird in ops.
-All values are set in **install.sh.**
+Set the following items in :code:`install.sh` prior to running Firebird.

 * Mesos keys, credentials, and master url(s)
 * Cassandra credentials and contact point url